alvint/rwConfig/PLUGINS.md

 plugin's full module name (`net.rabbitware.config.plugin.json`) if you prefer.

-`ignoreUnknownProperties` isn't specific to plugins, but it matters more here than elsewhere: JSON, YAML and XML sources usually contain far more properties than your app declares, and without it those undeclared properties are an error at startup.
+`ignoreUnknownProperties` isn't specific to plugins, but it matters more here than elsewhere: JSON, YAML, and XML sources usually contain far more properties than your app declares, and without it those undeclared properties are an error at startup.
 See [Config Sources](docs/config-sources.md) for the details.